sanghanet/sanghanet/README.md

       *  `heroku logs` => to get logs

 # wipe and re-build finance accounts
+   ## description
       You can wipe and re-build the exising finance accounts for all members by using the command `npm run buildfinance` in the root directory.
       This functionality is intended to facilitate re-population of the finance accounts in case a change is needed in the account models.
       It uses the Finance and Transaction models in the server/src/models directory.

+# wipe and re-build the database
+   ## description
+      This action will first delete every document and collection from the database.
+Next, it will rebuild the 'members' collection with the data found in `members.json`.
+After that, it will generate a finance transaction history with random numbers for each member by calling the command described above.
+   ## guide
+      Run rebuildDB.sh with a `local` or `atlas` parameter depending on which database you would like to reset.
+WARNING: using the `atlas` parameter will delete all reset that the deployed app is depending on.

+      For those who like to copy and paste: run `./server/testDataScripts/rebuildDB.sh local` in the root folder for a local reset run `./server/testDataScripts/rebuildDB.sh atlas` in the root folder for an atlas reset - PROCEED WITH CAUTION

 # Note for Windows users